fchaillie/oC-stuff/README.md

 Loan_Project_Dashboard Repository Summary:

 This is a project for a loan company that needs to predict the likelyhood that new clients will not reimburse their loan given the information on their loan request.
 The client information is entered in a dashboard and interacts with an API before returning an answer saying if the loan request is accepted or not.
-The files in this "main" branch are for the dashboard made with Streamlit on Heroku.
-The files in the "Models_and_data" branch are related to the models used and the data used for the final model put on the cloud.
+The files in this "Loan_Project_Dashboard" branch are for the dashboard made with Streamlit on Heroku.
+The files in the "Loan_Project_Models_and_data" branch are related to the models used and the data used for the final model put on the cloud.

-Details of the files in this "main" branch:
+Details of the files in this "Loan_Project_Dashboard" branch:

 The main file for the appearance of the dashboard is "dashboard.py".
 The file "Procfile" informs Heroku that it is with Streamlit that the dashboard will be launched.